14 Commonly Overlooked Tax Deductions

 3. @Zach – Yep.
 For us the student loan interest deduction was one bright spot among a few to having student loans.
 I also liked the low interest rate and the fact that it gave me a pretty sweet job.

-4. Avatar Zach Younkin says:
+4. Zach Younkin says:

 Great list of missed deductions.